tangledpuzzle/Website/2. Cleaning data/README.md

 # Libraries need to install
     * Pandas
     * Numpy
-    * Matplotlib (required to check the outier existance)
+    * Matplotlib (required to check the outliers existance)